 Although there might be a lot of things going on, try your best to keep things within your home as simple as possible.
 After a loss, your child’s world will be turned upside down and so the more “regular” you can keep things, the better.
 Of course, different people grieve in different ways, but if your child knows that their home is a safe place, it is a place they can heal.
 Safe and simple, doesn’t mean that you take them out of things they normally do, but you might ask them how they feel about it.
 For example, if your son or daughter loves sports, you may want to keep the same schedule or ask them about what they prefer.
 Sometimes being active and doing what they used to do before the loss, can be very helpful in getting things back into balance.
 If however, they don’t want to do the things they enjoyed, that’s okay too.
 But try and introduce some kind of regular routine in the next couple weeks because that could be of great support to them.

 Listen and Validate

-Finding support and resources is invaluable because it is within the those organizations that children and families get the education, support and encouragement they need to heal and recover.
+Finding support and resources is invaluable because it is within those organizations that children and families get the education, support, and encouragement they need to heal and recover.